shahzadhuq/modernization-decomposing-monolith/Readme.md

 1. Additional hurdles to be mindful off (not covered here)
     1. Transition Authentication/Authorization from home grown solutions to a managed Identity Provider (e.g. Okta).
-    1. Move database access layers towards modern object-relational mapper (ORM) frameworks like Entity Framework Core.
+    1. Move database access layer towards object-relational mapper (ORM) frameworks like Entity Framework Core.

 Sections below will provide suggestions to help address these common problems.
 </details>